-Responding to the dreaded Guideline E – Ways to maximize mitigation in your response to the Statement of Reasons
+Responding to the dreaded Guideline E – Ways to maximize mitigation in your response to the Statement of Reasons.

-Out of the 13 adjudicative areas, the one most often seen (and perhaps least understood) is Guideline E.
+Out of the 13 adjudicative areas, the one seen most often (and perhaps least understood) is Guideline E.

-Don’t ignore it!
+Please don’t ignore it!

-If there is something in your past that you are concerned about address it.
+If there is something in your past that you are concerned about, address it.

 Fix what you can fix before you seek a clearance!